mmilano/SidePanelCollapse/README.md

 SidePanelCollapse starts from this buried possibility and augments the normal behavior of Bootstrap collapse to manage an element that opens and closes horizontally.
 Then, going beyond simple horizontal movement, the library provides additional functionality to make the user experience better.

 ### Features:
-* Different and customizable durations for the open transition and the close transitions.
+* Different and customizable durations for the open and close transitions.
 * Optimized closing behavior when a link in the side panel is clicked.
 * A backdrop that overlays the page when the side panel is open.
-* A provisions for a custom "close" button that is separate from the button that opens the side panel.
+* Option for a custom "close" button that is separate from the button that opens the side panel.
-* Allows the end-user to close the sidepanel with a button, a tap on the backdrop, or with the ESC key.
+* Allows the end-user to close the side panel with a button, a tap on the backdrop, or with the ESC key.

 ## Wot's All This, Then?

-**The SidePanelCollapse library is itself just two files, one javascript and one css.
+**The SidePanelCollapse library is itself just two files, one javascript and one CSS.
 The package's source code is in `src/` and the pre-built files are in `dist/`.**

 So what are all these other files in this project?